 Under the Environmental Protection Act 1990, businesses have a legal responsibility to pay for waste generated by your business, and you must keep waste transfer notes for a period of up to two years.

-We are actively out in the District and attending businesses to liaise with them on procedures and to check they are complaint with the law.
+We are actively out in the District and attending businesses to liaise with them on procedures and to check they are compliant with the law.
 We may ask the business to produce waste transfer notes to prove that there are proper arrangements in place (an annual contract or individual receipts which describe what was collected and who collected it) for the correct disposal of waste.
 If a business is unable to produce waste transfer notes it may be liable for a £300 fixed penalty.

 Businesses must always comply with the law and must not: